San José City College Centennial: Dr. Joseph King

 Joseph King with Lee Merriweather at the Palm Springs Film Festival

 In 1991, Dr. Joseph King was hired as a San José City College librarian and stayed for twenty-five years.
-At first, he was a reluctant leader who, in his tenure, helped bring not only the library into the twenty-first century, but also forwarded City College’s stance on LGBTQ+ rights.
-He was not only a librarian, but an unwitting therapist for so many LGBTQ+ students on campus.
+At first, he was a reluctant leader who, in his tenure, helped bring not only the library into the twenty-first century, but also forward City College’s stance on LGBTQ+ rights.
+He was not only a librarian but an unwitting therapist for so many LGBTQ+ students on campus.
 He was actively involved in the Academic Senate, revived the Gay Straight Alliance, and started the Safe Zone program to support LGBTQ+ students.

-I grew up in the 1950s and 60s in a little town called Somers Point near Atlantic City,New Jersey.
-In 1969, my mother had a job transfer and came to Los Angeles.
+I grew up in the 1950s and 60s in a little town called Somers Point near Atlantic City, New Jersey.
+In 1969, my mother transferred jobs and came to Los Angeles.
 After my last year in high school, I joined her in California in 1970.
 California was wonderful at that time – young people trying to be free.
 I attended UC San Diego and Chapman University and became a registered nurse.
-I very much disliked the work, so I went back to college and got a Master’s in Library Science from UCLA and became a librarian.
+I very much disliked the work, so I went back to college, earned a Master’s in Library Science from UCLA, and became a librarian.
 You might think this is an odd choice, but it isn’t really.
-I love helping people and I particularly love to work with those students who come from marginalized backgrounds.
+I love helping people, and I particularly love working with students from marginalized backgrounds.

 I worked as a medical librarian.
-Then ironically, there was an ad in the Los Angeles Times for a librarian position at San José City College.
+Then, ironically, there was an ad in the Los Angeles Times for a librarian position at San José City College.
 It said, Public Services librarian needed with a background in medical science.
-I had also published several articles in academic journals and spoke at national library conventions.
+I had also published several articles in academic journals and spoken at national library conventions.
 Everything I had fit perfectly.
 Life is so strange – it’s by moments that life changes.

 I applied to six community colleges.
 City College was my last interview, and I was really nervous.
 I studied resume writing, cover letters.
 I even did mock interviews with friends and got my hands on anything I could to have the perfect interview.

-During my interview, they asked, “who do you admire the most living or deceased?”
+During my interview, they asked, “Who do you admire the most, living or deceased?”
 I knew they would ask that question.
 It had been in all the books I read.
 The woman who interviewed and eventually hired me was a Black woman named Ms. Del Anderson, then president of the College, and the Dean of Instruction, Martha Kanter.
-She later became President of DeAnza College, Superintendent of the Foothill DeAnza District, and then Obama asked her to be Undersecretary of Education.
+She later became President of De Anza College and Superintendent of the Foothill De Anza District, and then Obama asked her to be Undersecretary of Education.
 When they asked me who I admired, I came up with a person I really do admire, Marilyn Monroe.
 They were floored, “Marilyn Monroe?”

 “I wouldn’t change a single day or anything I did to advocate for those who did not have the platform I had.
 Those students remain a tender part of my heart and I miss them very much.”